Diaa-Eldeen-E/QueueSystemSimulation/README.md

     - The program then produces the following:

-		- A statistics report which describes that specified system.
+		- **Statistics report**
+		Describes the specified queue system.

+		- **Customers text file**
-		- A file containing all the customers arrival times.
+		Contains all the customers arrival times (Could be analyzed or plotted by MATLAB or Python).

+		- **Server text file**
-		- A file for each server containing the timing information for each customer served by that server.
+		A file for each server containing the timing information for each customer served by that server.
-		The server file contains the following columns: CustomerNumber, ArrivalTime, StartTime, EndTime, ServiceTime, WaitTime and QueueLength.
+		The server file contains the following information: CustomerNumber, ArrivalTime, StartTime, EndTime, ServiceTime, WaitTime and QueueLength (Could be analyzed or plotted by MATLAB or Python).

 &nbsp;
 &nbsp;